 |Helping another player by using your powers||5/AP|

-For every 1000 XP points a player gains, they will level up and gain 1 Power Point, which they can use to buy powers.
-Powers include things like eating in class, getting a hint on an exam, or handing in a paper a day late.
-Use of powers is limited by the players Action Points (AP).
+For every 1,000 experience points players gain, they will level up and gain 1 Power Point, which they can use to buy powers.
+Powers include benefits like eating in class, getting a hint on an exam, or handing in a paper a day late.
+Use of powers is limited by the player's Action Points (AP).

-A player loses HP if they fail to accomplish certain tasks.
+A player loses HP if he/she fails to accomplish certain tasks.
 Examples of such tasks are listed in the table below.

 |Arriving late to class||10|